quantum-kite/kite/tutorial_import_lattice.md

-Quantum Kite is a multi threaded C++ package for efficient evaluation of spectral properties of Large-Scale Tight-Binding (TB) Hamiltonians.
+Quantum Kite is a multi threaded C++ package developed for efficient evaluation of spectral properties of Large-Scale Tight-Binding (TB) Hamiltonians.
 Under the assumptions of the basic knowledge of TB approximation, inside this tutorial we will present the code functionalities through different examples in form of inline code and gists which you can simply copy or download from our Github page _add_link_ and run.
 For more information on the TB method we suggest you to take a look at the section Resources _add_link_.
 If you encountered a peculiar problem, found a bug, or have any further question, we encourage you to contact us _add_link_, and we will try to respond as soon as possible.

 # Code workflow